 Consent decrees will often impose non-structural remedies along with a divestiture requirement to ensure the divestiture is successful.
 These hybrid remedies are often required to allow the divestiture buyer to successfully integrate the divested assets and begin competing successfully in the relevant market.
 In its retrospective on merger remedies from 2006-2012, the FTC found that all divestitures of ongoing businesses succeeded.
-The Commission stated that this finding confirmed its conclusion that 'divestiture of an ongoing business, which includes all assets necessary for the buyer to begin operations immediately, maximizes the chances that the market will maintain the same level of competition post-divestiture.
+The Commission stated that this finding confirmed its conclusion that 'divestiture of an ongoing business, which includes all assets necessary for the buyer to begin operations immediately, maximizes the chances that the market will maintain the same level of competition post-divestiture'.

-Therefore, agencies will comprehensively assess the extent to which the acquirer may need short-term assistance or transitional services in order to operate and viably compete in the affected market.29 They will often impose temporary support agreements such as administrative support or infrastructure services.
-They can also require the parties to supply a product to the divestiture buyer for a fixed period of time or until it can produce the product independently.
-In addition, the merged firm may be required to temporarily enter into sales and supply agreements with the acquirer, or use best efforts to facilitate the assignment of necessary contracts
+Therefore, agencies will comprehensively assess the extent to which the acquirer may need short-term assistance or transitional services to operate and viably compete in the affected market.28 They will often impose temporary support agreements such as administrative support or infrastructure services.
+They can also require the parties to sell or supply a product to the divestiture buyer for a limited period of time until it can produce or source the product independently.29 Under such sale or supply agreements, the merged firm may be required to supply the divestiture buyer at cost or with priority over other purchasers.30 In addition, the merged